dreww/help.github.com/_posts/2008-02-05-install-git-html-help.markdown

 OSX
 ---

-To install web docs we simply need to clone the main git repo to the correct path and check out the "html" branch.
+To install web docs we simply need to clone the git-htmldocs repo to the correct path.
 Your documentation path may be different, pay attention to the output of `git help --web commit` for where your git is set to look for the HTML files.

 <pre class="terminal">
 $ git help --web commit